mischavandenburg/mischavandenburg/README.md

 # Mischa van den Burg

 DevOps Engineer, Cloud Engineer, command line inhabitant.
+I work mainly with Azure and Kubernetes, and I'm learning Go in my free time.

 [I'm in love with my work](https://mischavandenburg.com/zet/articles/jiro-sushi/) because there is always more to learn.
 After the day job ends, I continue my studies, and I share what I learn on my blog and public Zettelkasten: